Ada-Developers-Academy/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Binary-Search-Trees.md

         Return the current node
 ```

-As an optional extra chanllenge, you can attempt to implement `delete`  yourself.
+As an optional extra challenge, you can attempt to implement `delete`  yourself in the [Resources lesson](./04-Binary-Search-Trees-Resources.md) of this topic.
 Our recursive solution to the `delete` method is below.

 <details>
 <summary> Binary Search Tree Deletion </summary>